Ahtesham18112011/VSDSquadron_FM/README.md

    The RGB LED driver manages the LED outputs

 * Current controllled output with minimum current setting.
-* Blue LED at maximum brightness.
+* Enables Blue LED at maximum brightness.
-* Red and green at minimum brightness.
+* And Red and green at minimum brightness.